iainsmith/swift-travis/README.md

 > TRAVIS_TOKEN=YOUR_TOKEN_HERE swift test
 ```

 The Integration tests only run if you have a `TRAVIS_TOKEN` environment variable set.
-This uses `XCTSkipIf` which requires Xcode 11.
+This uses `XCTSkipIf` which requires Xcode 11.4.
+Alternatively you can call `swift test --filter TravisClientTests.JSONTests`

 ## Supported swift versions

 If you are using Swift 5.1 or newer you can use the latest release
-If you need support for Swift 4.2 or older use version `0.2.0`
+If you need support for Swift 5 or older, use version `0.2.0`

 ## TODO